-Name of Policy: Taxi Fees - Amendment of Fees Lead Officer (responsible for assessment): Stewart Broome Department: Licensing Others Involved in the Assessment (i.e. peer review, external challenge): 5/4/0010 Date EIA Completed: 5/1/2016

-What is an Equality Impact Assessment (EIA)?

-As part of any effective policy development process, it is important to consider any potential risks to those who will\be affected by the policy's aims or by its implementation.
+Name of Policy: Animal Licensing Policy Lead Officer (responsible for assessment): Stewart Broome Department: Licensing Others Involved in the Assessment (i.e. peer review, external challenge): • 5/7/2016 Date EIA Completed: What is an Equality Impact Assessment (E IA)?
+As part of any effective policy development process, it is important to consider any potential risks to those who will_be affected by the policy's aims or by its implementation.
 The Equality Impact Assessment (EIA) process helps us to assess the implications of our decisions on the whole community, to eliminate discrimination, tackle inequality, develop a better understanding of the community we serve, target resources efficiently, and adhere to the transparency and accountability element of the Public Sector Equality Duty.
 The word 'policy', in this context, includes the different things that the Council does.
 It includes any policy, procedure or practice - both in employment and service delivery.
-It also includes proposals for restructuring, redundancies and changes to service provision.

-(a) What is the policy trying to achieve? i.e. What is the aim/purpose of the policy?
+It also includes proposals for restructuring, redundancies and changes to service provision. (a) What is the policy trying to achieve? i.e. What is the aim/purpose of the policy?
 Is it affected by external drivers for change?
 What outcomes do we want to achieve from the policy?
-How will the policy be put into practice?

-A move towards full cost recovery for the service provided

-(b) Who are its main beneficiaries? i.e. who will be affected by the policy?

-Persons who hold a driver licence or operator licence, and those wishing to become licensed drivers and operators.

-(c) Is the EIA informed by any information or background data (quantitative or qualitative)? i.e. consultations, complaints, applications received, allocations/take-up, satisfaction rates, performance indicators, access audits, census data, benchmarking, workforce profile etc.

-This assessment is informed by a legislative requirement placed upon the licensing authority

-(d) Does this policy have the potential to cause a positive or negative impact on different groups in the community, on the grounds of any of the protected characteristics? (please tick all that apply)
+How will the policy be put into practice? be met by those who wish to operate in the animal mal Welfare Act 2006's principles.
+It also aims to provide of approach. (b) Who are its main beneficiaries? i.e. who Persons wishing to conduct licensable activities) S (c) Is the EIA informed by any information or background data (quantitative or qualitative)? i.e. consultations, complaints, applications received, allocations/take-up, satisfaction rates, performance indicators, access audits, census data, benchmarking, workforce profile etc. The draft policy is not informed by any information or background data other than best practice.
+However, the recommendation is for a 12 week consultation period, and should equality issues be raised during this period, they will be reflected in the second report to committee. (d) Does this policy have the potential to cause a positive or negative impact on different groups in the community, on the grounds of any of the protected characteristics? (please tick all that apply) ge eligion and Belief , exual Orientation larriage & Civil Partnership aring Responsibilities

-Ethnicity

-Gender

-Disability

-Gender Reassignment

-Pregnancy & Maternity

-Age

-Religion and Belief

-Sexual Orientation

-Marriage & Civil Partnership

-Caring Responsibilities

 Please explain any impact identified: i.e. What do you already know about equality impact or need?
 Is there any evidence that there is a higher or lower take-up by particular groups?
 Have there been any demographic changes or trends locally?
-Are there any barriers to accessing the
+Are there any barriers to accessing the policy or service?